 The loan receivable is initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
-The fair value of the amounts owed by parent company on transfer from Affinity Water Programme Finance Limited match the fair value of the financial liabilities detailed in note 12 as the liabilities are on-lent to the parent entity on the same terms.

 2.7 Trade and other receivables

 Trade and other receivables are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method, less expected credit losses.